51 Best Drought Tolerant Plants that Grow In Lack of Water

 USDA Zones: 8-11

-Wild lilacs are colorful and fragrant shrubs that are evergreen and are considered one of the best drought tolerant flowering plants.
-You can grow them in the landscape as hedges, ground covers, borders, and more.
+Wild lilacs are colorful and fragrant shrubs that are evergreen and considered one of the best drought-tolerant flowering plants.
+You can grow them in the landscape as hedges, ground covers, and borders.

 Botanical Name: Rosmarinus officinalis